karthikreddii/roman-numerals/README.md

   input: "77",
   output: "LXXVII"
   }`

+## Metrics

+- There are two simple metrics added to this project
+- Navigate to metrics WebConsole (http://localhost:8080/system/console/slingmetrics) and search for `romanNumeral-pageHits` metric to see the number of page hits.
+  - Search for `romanNumeral-MeterInfo` metric to find more information on rate of requests per second.
+  - Search for `romanNumeral-intInRange` metric to see the number of hits with correct input range(1-3999) hits.

 ## Alternative ways

--- You can build the docker with this command `docker build -t romannumerals:v0.1.0 .` -- Run this command `docker run -p 8080:8080 -it romannumerals:v0.1.0` to run the instance on port 8080
+- You can build the docker with the command `docker build -t romannumerals:v0.1.0 .`
+- Run the command `docker run -p 8080:8080 -it romannumerals:v0.1.0` to run the instance on port 8080

--- You can also download the latest sling jar from apache website `https://sling.apache.org/downloads.cgi` -- Run this command from the downloaded location `java -jar org.apache.sling.starter-11.jar start` -- Once the sling application is up on port 8080, deploy this bundle by using `mvn clean install -P autoInstallBundle` -- Once the bundle is deployed you can test by hitting this request `http://localhost:8080/romannumeral?query={integer}`
+- You can also download the latest sling jar from apache website `https://sling.apache.org/downloads.cgi`
+- Run this command from the downloaded location `java -jar org.apache.sling.starter-11.jar start`
+- By this point the sling application should be up on port 8080, deploy this bundle by using `mvn clean install -P autoInstallBundle`
+- Now your bundle is deployed, and you can test the functionality by hitting this request `http://localhost:8080/romannumeral?query={integer}`

 ## Known Problems

-- Starting and building the project with docker build, sometimes this roman-numerals bundle may not start.
+- With starting and building the project with DockerFile, sometimes this roman-numerals bundle may not start.
 - The quick workaround is to navigate to web console(http://localhost:8080/system/console/bundles) and manually start the bundle.